CodinGame/Contribute-Help/pages/technical/testcase.md

 - Each validator must differ from the corresponding test

-_It's only to ensure that the players don't harcode the solution._
+_It's only to ensure that the players don't hardcode the solution._

 - The first test case must be a simple one